 A question that I have been getting fairly often lately, is “what do you actually do when you walk into a store?”
 This is a good question, and one that I will go into a little bit of detail with this post.
-For today’s post I will focus on what I do when going into a Target store to look for items to resell on amazon, but in reality this strategy holds true for the majority of stores that I go into.
-My goal for today is more of teaching “how to fish” versus just handing over a fully prepared and cooked plate of fish.
-So, let’s get into my strategy.
+For today’s post I will focus on selling clearance items on amazon and, more specifically, how I go about FBA sourcing at Target to acquire those items.
+In reality, the strategy I outline here holds true for the majority of stores that I go into.

-First off, I am looking for items that meet the criteria that I laid out in my last post HERE.
+First off, I am looking for items that meet the Amazon purchasing guidelines I use for sourcing items to sell.

 The first thing I do when walking into a Target is grab a shopping cart.
 This may seem obvious, but I am going in with the intention of buying items to resell (and hopefully a lot of them) so a cart is essential.

 Once I get my cart I generally look through the various clearance sections throughout the store.
 Target generally has clearance items on the end caps of aisles, and they have a “clearance” sign above the end cap.
 This is generally where the clearance is, but sometimes it will be mixed in with the normal items.
 I will quickly walk by the end caps and look for the clearance throughout the store, and whenever I get to one that has clearance, I will stop and look items up on my phone to determine if they are worth buying to resell.
 My favorite sections to find clearance items in are in the toys and electronics sections.

 After going through these sections, I will quickly walk through some of the other aisles in the store as time permits to look for other deals that may present resale opportunities.
 One example of this from about a week and a half ago was a deal where if you buy one Nerf gun you would get the second half off.
 There were some Nerf guns that were already on sale prior to this deal, so with the buy one get one 50% off, it was over 50% off of retail.
 When the prices are this low, it can present an opportunity for resale.